tech-med/medlearnity.com/src/content/wpPages/tutors/madeleine-basist/index.md

 ---
 title: 'Madeleine Basist'
 pubDate: 2023-02-01
 description: '"With many years of experience tutoring for multiple exams, my favorite part of tutoring is finding a learning style that works for my students.
-Every stud'
+Every stud.'
 ---

 # Meet Madeleine Basit